Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Introduction

 \section{Introduction}

-A privacy policy is a legal document that is used by an organisation to disclose how they collect, analyze, share, and protect users' personal information.
-Legal jurisdictions around the world require organisations to make their privacy policies readily available to their users, and laws such as General Data Protection Regulation (GDPR) in the European Union and California Online Privacy Protection Act (CalOPPA) in the United States place specific expectations upon privacy policies.
-However, most internet users fail to understand privacy policies \citep{meiselwitz2013readability}.
-Studies show that privacy policies require a considerable investment in time to read \citep{obar2018biggest} and estimate that it would require approximately 200 hours to read all the privacy policies that an average person would come across every year \citep{mcdonald2008cost}.
+A privacy policy is a legal document that an organisation uses to disclose how they collect, analyze, share, and protect users' personal information.
+Legal jurisdictions around the world require organisations to make their privacy policies readily available to their users, and laws such as General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) place specific expectations upon privacy policies.
+However, although many internet users have concerns about their privacy \cite{madden_privacy_2017}, most fail to understand privacy policies \cite{meiselwitz2013readability}.
+Studies show that privacy policies require a considerable investment in time to read \cite{obar2018biggest} and estimate that it would require approximately 200 hours to read all the privacy policies that an average person would come across every year \cite{mcdonald2008cost}.

-Although most users are concerned about their online privacy, \citet{rudolph2018users} reports that a significant number do not make the effort to read privacy notices because they perceive them to be too time-consuming or too complicated \citep{obar2018biggest}.
-While studies have suggested methods to improve the perception and accessibility of privacy policies by making improvements in the manner of presentation of the policy, these improvements have not been adopted by many organisations.
-For example, \citet{kelley2010standardizing} design and test a ``privacy nutrition label" approach to present information.
-They found that users report higher accuracy, speed, and enjoyment in finding privacy information from a privacy nutrition label than from a standard privacy policy.
-Similarly, \citet{schaub2015design} introduce methods to ease the design of privacy notices and their integration.

-A considerable amount of time and effort is required to understand the contents of privacy policies, and natural language processing (NLP) provides an opportunity to automate extraction of salient details from these documents.
-Existing research has achieved some success using small corpora of privacy policies, on the order of a few hundred \citep{wilson2016creation} \citep{zimmeck2019maps} or a thousand \citep{ramanath2014unsupervised}.
-In order to better leverage state-of-the-art NLP techniques, a large collection of privacy policies is necessary.
-Also, analyzing a large corpus of website privacy policies will inform the current state of privacy practices on the web and assist the research community in addressing and understanding pressing privacy issues.

-As such, we make the following contributions: \textbullet\ Create the PrivaSeer Corpus\footnote{Corpus URL pending paper acceptance.
-Search engine can be accessed at http://privaseer.ist.psu.edu/}: a corpus of \textit{one million} English language website privacy policies, which is larger than any other prior corpus.\\ \textbullet\ Design a detailed pipeline to further gather privacy policies.\\ \textbullet\ Explore the corpus by presenting an analysis of readability, key phrases, topics, and similarity comparisons of these policies.